-In the aftermath of major events, anticipation is often overlooked.
+Anticipation of a big event is often overlooked in our narratives.
 If we get around to preserving the story, we capture the event itself.
 Seldom do we go into the preparation, the excitement, and the looking forward to—or dreading—of the event.

 Anticipation is part of the story too